 I will definitely eat this, at its own home.
 Soon.
 Even if it’s going to be in my kitchen.
 I did this years ago, and I was a bit disappointed.
 The form collapsed but the taste was good, so it was ok in the end.
 I used the recipe from ‘The Practical Encyclopedia of East European Cooking’, 1999.
-And I did it in the Olympic City of London.
-I miss you, my love.
+Location: London.

 What memories I’ve got from London!
 I can talk for days and not get tired.
 One of this memories is this cool dessert just perfect for these hot days.
 This dessert is very romantic for me, so I see it eaten with someone I love, or you love and love and love…